Right to Work

 Why should I get involved?

 If you love studying at King's, you'll want to get involved.
 You will receive training and support throughout your time as a student ambassador and we offer payment for all work undertaken, in line with the London Living Wage or higher.
 Plus, we do our best to make the programme enjoyable and a valuable work experience to impress your future employers.
-You'll also receive:
+You'll also receive a reference upon leaving the ambassador programme.

 What does an ambassador do?

 Ideally, you'll be passionate about King's and eager to share your best uni experiences with prospective students, overseas visitors and school leavers.
-Ambassadors are often asked to:
+Currently, our ambassadors are working on digital work such as helping at virtual open days and writing blogs.
+When we return to campus, ambassadors may be asked to:

 Deliver campus tours